janklod84/advanced-php-mvc-blog/README.md

   github whoops for ajax

-# 2 Day One: Restructuring config, routes and logic errors
+# 2 / Day Two: Restructuring config, routes and logic errors

 In this Part, We are going to: